Nonlinear noise excitation of intermittent stochastic PDEs and the topology of LCA groups: Acknowledgements

-\textbf{Acknowledgements.} We have benefitted a great deal from discussions with Professors Daniel Ciubotaru and Dragan Milicic, whom we thank heartily.
+We have benefitted a great deal from discussions with Professors Daniel Ciubotaru and Dragan Milicic, whom we thank heartily.
 Many thanks are due to Professor Martin Hairer, whose insightful remark about the exponential martingale led to parts of the present work.
+The paper has benefitted greatly from four detailed reports by anonymous referees and Associate Editors.
+We thank them all.